thingsboard/thingsboard.github.io/_includes/docs/user-guide/widgets.md

 #### Custom legend settings

-Use Custom Legend Settings when you need to showcase data that isn't suitable for chart representation, such as specific attributes, or when you want to display only certain time series in the Chart legend.
+Use Custom Legend Settings when you need to showcase data that isn&#39;t suitable for chart representation, such as specific attributes, or when you want to display only certain time series in the Chart legend.
 For instance, consider active/inactive attributes that can be displayed in a Table widget but not on a Chart.

 {% include images-gallery.html imageCollection="appearance-custom-legend-settings" showListImageTitles="true" %}